 Probiotics are known to help with several health conditions in addition to their traditional role in the digestive system.
 Here are some other health benefits of probiotics:

-The benefits mentioned above are just the tip of an iceberg as probiotics are being extensively researched for their benefits to human health, and several other conditions can be treated or at least the symptoms of which can be alleviated by probiotics.
+The benefits mentioned above are just the tip of an iceberg as probiotics are being extensively researched to benefit human health.
+Several other conditions can be treated, or at least the symptoms of which can be alleviated by probiotics.

 Digestive Enzymes vs. Probiotics

 Digestive enzymes are often confused with probiotics, and some even consider them as alternatives to probiotics.

 While in fact, digestive enzymes and probiotics are two completely different substances.